-jConnect version 6.x provides the following options for securing client-server communications:
+jConnect provides the following options for securing client-server communications:

-- SSL use SSL to encrypt communications, including the login exchange, between client and server applications. - Kerberos use Kerberos to authenticate Java applications or users of Java applications to Adaptive Server Enterprise without sending user names or passwords over a network.
-Also use Kerberos to set up a single sign-on (SSO) environment and provide mutual authentication between the digital identity of a Java application and that of Adaptive Server Enterprise.
+- SSL Use SSL to encrypt communications, including the login exchange, between client and server applications. - Kerberos Use Kerberos to authenticate Java applications or users of Java applications to Adaptive Server without sending user names or passwords over a network.
+Also use Kerberos to set up a Single Sign-On (SSO) environment and provide mutual authentication between the digital identity of a Java application and that of Adaptive Server Enterprise.